 First you’ll want to decide where you’d like it to be held — at the funeral home, your place of worship, graveside, your home, or some other location.
 Maybe there’s a meaningful place in your life where you think friends and family should gather to remember you.

 Many of us live far from our hometowns—or have multiple places we call home—and most of us have family and friends spread out across the country or around the world.
-If any of these apply to you, consider having more than one memorial event (e.g. a funeral in your hometown and a memorial service in the place where you lived for 20 years) to give the people you love the opportunity to come together to celebrate and honor your life.
+If any of these apply to you, consider having more than one funeral or memorial service (e.g. a funeral in your hometown and a memorial event in the place where you lived for 20 years) to give the people you love the opportunity to come together to celebrate and honor your life.

 If there are additional services or ceremonies you would like—wake, visitation, reception, Shiva, military honors—list them.
 And be sure to note any other unique element you want included in the services, whether it’s a favorite color, flower, hobby, sports team, school, or other interest.